 As experts in primary care, you’ll find our growing lineup of nationally and globally renowned physician-scientists on the cutting-edge of new frontiers in medical research that explore not only the basic science behind some of the most challenging, complex diseases, but translational solutions to transform their findings into advances in medical practice that result in meaningful health outcomes on a clinical level.
 They are also exploring how to broaden the benefits of those advances so that more people can take advantage of them.
 This means looking at health disparities in not only how care is delivered across racial, cultural and other demographic lines, but how study of ways in which these different populations are affected by disease on a cellular and molecular level can be correlated to target precision health solutions and to widen the scope of lives that research enhances.
 The intersection of Native American, Hispanic and other diverse and mainstream groups in Arizona offers a multitude of prospects in that regard.

-Current construction of the new Bioscience Research Laboratory (BSRL) and Health Sciences Innovation Building (HSIB)—formerly known as the Simulation, Inter-Professional Health, Education & Research (SIPHER) Building—as well as other investments by the UA Health Sciences in our campus, will attract and open up more chances for junior and other faculty to participate in these groundbreaking advances.
+Construction of the new Bioscience Research Laboratory (BSRL) and Health Sciences Innovation Building (HSIB) as well as other investments by the UArizona Health Sciences in our campus, will attract and open up more chances for junior and other faculty to participate in these groundbreaking advances.
 New programs for bridge and seed funding, as well as dedicated time for research and teaching pursuits, only augment those opportunities.
-And the planned $500 million investment by Banner Health into a new 9-story hospital tower at Banner – University Medical Center Tucson and a 208,000-square-foot outpatient health center adjacent to the UA Cancer Center – North Campus also bode well for clinical training opportunities at our primary partner for health care delivery to patients in Tucson and Southern Arizona.
+And the investment by Banner Health into a new $446 million, nine-story hospital tower at Banner – University Medical Center Tucson as well as a $100 million, 208,000-square-foot outpatient health center adjacent to the UA Cancer Center – North Campus also bode well for clinical training opportunities at our primary partner for health care delivery to patients in Tucson and Southern Arizona.

 Come to our open spaces and fill your own space in the health care field.
 Learn.
 Train.
 Teach.
 Do transformational medicine in an innovative, collaborative environment with opportunities to take part in advanced research into the patient-centered care of the future.
 Come grow with us!